theRAGEhero/Democracy-Routes/feature/discussion/README.md

 Right now the tool for setting up the call is Jitsi Meet, but we might change it later or provide several options.

-When a person starts the call our, client app starts streaming their audio to our server.
+When a person starts the call our client app starts streaming their audio to our server.

 ## Server